RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Extended Experimental Results and Analysis

 \subsection{Robustness of Watermarking Schemes across Models and Methods.}

 We present detailed watermark‐evasion results for various methods across different models and watermarking schemes, evaluated on two lengths of watermarked texts (500 and 1500 tokens).
 We compare the following methods: Base, SysP, Think, Think+SysP, SIRA, and our proposed RLCracker.
-Each table reports, for each method and watermark scheme, the evasion success rate (ESR), the Removal Rate (Rem.), the proportion of watermark removed regardless of semantic similarity, and the average P‑SP score after rephrasing. \textbf{The performance of RLCracker is evaluated using the same prompt as the SysP. method with the system prompt.}
+Each table reports, for each method and watermark scheme, the evasion success rate (ESR), the Removal Rate (Rem.), the proportion of watermark removed regardless of semantic similarity, and the average P‑SP score after rephrasing.
+We also use perplexity (PPL.) and ChatGPT as a judge (GPTScore) to evaluate the quality of rephrased texts.
+Specifically, we use Llama3.1-8B-Instruct as the base model for measuring perplexity.
+For ChatGPT as a judge, we use GPT-4o-2024-08-06.
+The prompt template is as follows:

+\textbf{Notably, the performance of RLCracker is evaluated using the same prompt as the SysP. method with the system prompt.}

 As shown in Tables~\ref{tab::MainresultDetailtab1}, \ref{tab::MainresultDetailtab2}, \ref{tab::MainresultDetailtab3}, \ref{tab::MainresultDetailtab4}, \ref{tab::MainresultDetailtab5}, \ref{tab::MainresultDetailtab6}, under the Base method, smaller models ($\leq$ 4B parameters) consistently exhibit low ESR.
 For example, Qwen3‑0.6B attains approximately 13.5\% ESR on 500‑token EWD texts, but only about 3.5\% for 1500‑token EWD, with a removal rate of ~6.2\%.
 These observations align with prior work~\citep{kirchenbauer2023reliability}.
-At the same time, enriching the attack context via SysP, Think, or their combination (Think+SysP) yields substantial improvements in ESR, in agreement with Theorem~\ref{thm:kl}.
-However, the extent of improvement varies across watermark schemes, no single method is uniformly optimal.
+At the same time, enriching the attack context via SysP, Think, or their combination (Think+SysP) yields substantial improvements in ESR, in agreement with Theorem~\ref{thm:kl}. {Moreover, as shown in Tables~\ref{tab::MainresultDetailtabQuality1}, \ref{tab::MainresultDetailtabQuality2}, \ref{tab::MainresultDetailtabQuality3}, \ref{tab::MainresultDetailtabQuality4}, \ref{tab::MainresultDetailtabQuality5}, \ref{tab::MainresultDetailtabQuality6}, all four methods maintain high semantic similarity, as evidenced by PPL remaining close to that of the original watermarked text, and the GPT score consistently exceeding 8. }However, the extent of improvement varies across watermark schemes, and no single method proves to be uniformly optimal.